The Infamous Italian Subjunctive: A User’s Manual

 WordReference has a built-in Italian conjugator that can give you all of the subjunctive conjugations for any verb.

-An Overview of When to Use (and Avoid!) the Present Subjunctive
+When to Use the Present Subjunctive

 The Italian indicative mood tells about the world as it is, whether we’re talking about the past, the present or the future: